prisma/prisma/docs/telemetry.md

 ## TLDR

-During the Preview period, upon an unexpected error you will be prompted whether you want to submit an error report (containing no personal or other senstive information) in order to help improve the quality of the Prisma 2 tools.
-In addition to answering _yes_ or _no_, you can save a default answer for future errors using the _always_ and _never_ options.
+During the Preview period, upon an unexpected error you will _always_ be prompted whether you want to submit an error report in order to help improve the quality of the Prisma 2 tools.
+Error reports are never sent without your explicit consent and never contain personal or other sensitive information.
+The _exclusive_ purpose of this data collection is to accelerate the development of Prisma 2 towards a General Availability release.

 ## What kind of data is being collected?